 Manufacturer and Distributor of Nutritional Products.
 Employed by Debtor with Court approval as Financial Advisor during the first year of the case.
 After year one, the President of the company resigned leaving the position of Debtor-in-Possession open.
 Was appointed as the DIP representative and Case Administrator by the court.
 As Financial Advisor, prepared all schedules to accompany the bankruptcy petition.
 Prepared exhibits and analysis for the Cash Collateral Hearing and first day motions.
 Prepared feasibility analysis, monthly operating reports for the court, projections for the Plan of Reorganization and Plan analysis and assisted the Debtors Attorney with a Section 363 sale of the business.
 As DIP representative and Case Administrator, continued daily operations after the sale, collected receivables, and wound down the remaining shell of the business.

-During my 25 plus years of experience I have served in a host of different types of engagements.
+During my nearly 30 years of experience I have served in a host of different types of engagements.
 Some include, assessing a company’s long-term viability, assessing the adequacy of the company’s financial reporting systems, evaluating the quality and value of the collateral, assessing and monitoring cash management, analyzing intercompany and related party transactions, preference actions, fraudulent conveyances, and advising start-up businesses.

 Engaged by a Native American Tribe to review processes, procedures and internal controls.
 Initial investigation revealed some opportunities to improve processes and internal controls as well as a need for a deeper dive into some procedures/controls surrounding cash, check approval, and per capita distributions.
 While looking deeper, I uncovered tribal business office employees colluding and defrauding the tribe over a 5 year period for more than their per capita share of the distributions amounting to just under $100K.